 Expanding the Field of

-Thanks to the generosity of the John Templeton Foundation, the Cultural Evolution Society is running a major new funding scheme to address big questions in the field of Cultural Evolution.
+Thanks to the generosity of the John Templeton Foundation (Grant #61913), the Cultural Evolution Society is running a major funding scheme to address big questions in the field of Cultural Evolution.
 After all, how our cultures evolve (including how information is transmitted, how people make decisions, and the interaction with our biology) is a pressing issue in a world in which our cultural activities are causing rapid, and drastic, social and physical changes.

-On this page, you can find general information about the grant scheme and details of the application process.
-Once the Research Projects and Applied Working Groups are confirmed in late Summer 2022, there will be further information regarding their objectives, including ways in which you may contribute, plus regular updates on upcoming events and networking opportunities.
+On this page, you can find general information about the grant scheme.
 Please let us know if you would like to be notified of future activities by filling in this form.

-Through this funding scheme, we aim to tackle early career obstacles, western-centrism, traditional disciplinary divides, and division of scientists and public policymakers – see here for details.
-These aims are embedded in the review process and opportunities for mentoring for those invited to the full application stage, as well as the co-produced Capacity-Building Courses and Capstone Conference we will run.
+Through this funding scheme, we aim to tackle early career obstacles, western-centrism, traditional disciplinary divides, and division of scientists and public policymakers – see here for the principles and here for a report and reflection on the process.
+These aims were embedded in the review process and opportunities for mentoring for those invited to the full application stage, as well as the co-produced Capacity-Building resources and Capstone Conference we will offer.

-The Research Projects will relate to the following thematic areas:
+Research Projects relate to the following thematic areas: